navaneethsanil/Accident-Detection/README.md

 Feature Extraction: A convolutional neural network (CNN) extracts features from each frame.

-Temporal Analysis: A recurrent neural network (RNN), such as LSTM or GRU, is used to analyze the sequence of frames and capture the temporal dynamics of the video.

 Prediction: The model outputs a prediction (Accident/No Accident) based on the analyzed frames.